RunestoneInteractive/RunestoneServer/pip/source/Assignments/week7.rst

     # running guess() again with heuristic_guesser, to see how much improvement
     # the extra dictionary entries give you.

-7. Add heuristics to the dictionary
+7. (2 points) Add heuristics to the dictionary

 .. activecode:: ps_6_7